manojyallabandi/embedded-project/README.md

 # embedded-project
-Embedded systems project implementation using Embedded C, Linux.
+Embedded systems project implementation using C and linux.